 Japanese has become one of the most widely taught foreign languages in the United States.
 It has assumed critical importance in a wide range of professions and interests, from politics and diplomacy to business, education and cutting-edge technology.
 But the recent growth of the Pacific Rim as an economic and technological giant in world affairs has spurred a fascination with the region's cultures as well as a practical interest in its languages.
-Hamilton serves these various needs through a minor in Japanese, offered through the East Asian Languages and Literatures Department’s Japanese Program, and a major in the Asian Studies Program’s Japan Studies track
+Hamilton serves both these needs through a minor in Japanese, offered through the East Asian Languages and Literatures Department.

-The study of Japanese at Hamilton emphasizes language proficiency while introducing students to Japanese culture and society through courses taught in English.
-The language program provides rigorous and intensive training in reading, writing and speaking Japanese.
-Upper-level language courses are conducted entirely in Japanese.
-The non-language courses in English include the study of literature, film, media, linguistics, art, and history.
+The study of Japanese at Hamilton emphasizes language proficiency while introducing students to Japanese literature, film, culture and society.
+The program provides rigorous, intensive training in reading, writing and speaking Japanese.
+Upper-level courses are conducted entirely in Japanese.